himanshu5479/Spotify_Clone/README.md

 # Spotify_Clone
+HTML,CSS,JavaScript
-A clone of Spotify using HTML,CSS of advanced level.
+A clone of Spotify using HTML,CSS & Java Script of advanced level.